Support for childcare at home

 Hiring a caregiver at home with private day care allowance

 A family who wants to hire a caregiver to look after their child at home may apply for private day care allowance.
-The city must approve the caregiver as an early childhood education provider, and the caregiver must be at least 18 years old and live at a different address.
+Thus, the family becomes an employer and is in charge of employment costs and duties.
+The city must approve the caregiver as an early childhood education provider.

 Private daycare allowance includes: